 Q327: Are BB guns toys?
 Can they be in the possession of young children?

-So if you are unsure whether your BB gun is legal or not, then it is worth checking with your police force's firearms department who will be able to advise you.
+If you are unsure whether your BB gun is legal or not, you should check with your police force's firearms department who will be able to advise you.

-Given the nature of BB guns and their capabilities then it is not advisable to allow them to be in possession of young children.
+Given the nature of BB guns and their capabilities, it is not advisable to allow young children to be in possession of them.

 Also be aware that many BB guns are extremely realistic and the police treat all reports involving weapons as if they are real live firearms.